mvicens/typrod/README.md

 # Typrod

-Typrod <small>(acronym of "type", "property" and "data"; and pronounced /ˈtaɪprəd/)</small> is an [AngularJS](https://angularjs.org) library to synthetize info handlings based on values conversions and input/output displays, with the goal of extremely simplifying, integrating and making more maintainable and reliable source code.
+Typrod (acronym of "type", "property" and "data"; and pronounced /ˈtaɪprəd/) is an [AngularJS](https://angularjs.org) library to synthetize info handlings based on values conversions and input/output displays, with the goal of extremely simplifying, integrating and making more maintainable and reliable source code.

 ## Overview